-The Dean of the Faculty of Kinesiology & Physical Education, the Associate Director of Physical Activity and Equity of FKPE, the Manager, Tri-Campus Sport and full time Intramural staff members of FKPE shall be ex-officio (non-voting) members of Council.
+The Dean of the Faculty of Kinesiology and Physical Education; the Director, Sport and Recreation; the Manager, Tri-Campus Sports and full time Intramural staff members of FKPE shall be ex-officio (non-voting) members of Council.
 One of these members shall also act as secretary for Council meetings.